 We also help our clients to decide whether a cohabitation agreement is suitable and, if so, what it should cover – for example who will pay the mortgage, household bills, school fees and other expenses relating to children.

-To make an appointment or enquiry with one of our divorce and separation team, by telephone or email, please contact Elizabeth Bell, Andrew Fox or Rachel Baul.
+To make an appointment or enquiry with one of our divorce and separation team, by telephone or email, please contact Elizabeth Bell, Andrew Fox or Neil Dring.
 All contacts will, of course, be treated in the strictest confidence.
 Alternatively, if you would prefer, please complete our enquiry form below.